 Only holders of our voting common stock at the close of business on the Record Date are entitled to vote at the Annual Meeting.
-On the Record Date, there were 869,634,735 shares of voting common stock outstanding and entitled to vote.
-Each share of voting common stock that you owned as of the Record Date entitles you to one vote on each matter to be voted on at the Annual Meeting.
-Holders of our nonvoting common stock are not entitled to vote those shares at the Annual Meeting and will not be included in determining whether a quorum is present or the number of votes required for passage of matters at the Annual Meeting.
-Unless the context otherwise requires, references to common stock in this proxy statement mean our voting common stock.
+On the Record Date, there were 1,263,114,334 shares of voting common stock outstanding and entitled to vote.
+Each share of voting common stock that you owned as of the Record Date entitles you to one vote on each matter to be voted at the Annual Meeting.

-In accordance with the rules of the Securities and Exchange Commission ("SEC"), instead of mailing a printed copy of our proxy materials to each stockholder of record, we may furnish our proxy materials, including this proxy statement and our 2014 annual report to stockholders, by providing access to these documents on the Internet.
+In accordance with the rules of the Securities and Exchange Commission ("SEC"), instead of mailing a printed copy of our proxy materials to each stockholder of record, we intend to furnish our proxy materials, including this proxy statement and our 2017 annual report to stockholders, by providing access to these documents on the Internet.
 Generally, stockholders will not receive printed copies of the proxy materials unless they request them.